DemandPeripherals/.github/profile/README.md

     -  Just one FPGA with lots of IO and no real-time constraints
     -  Low end FPGA, ~4000 LUTs, no LVDS needed
     -  No need for FPGA flash, download from Linux at boot
+- Traditional Linux real-time control is expensive
+    - microcontroller (often more than one)
+    - custom hardware required
+    - custom uC software required
+    - custom Linux interface required
+    - custom Linux API required
-- Off-the-Shelf
+- Peripheral Control is Off-the-Shelf
     - Off the shelf FPGA dev boards
     - Off the shelf Pmod modules (200+)
     - Off the shelf Wishbone peripheral per Pmod
-    - Off the shelf Linux interface and protocol
+    - Off the shelf Linux interface and host protocol
     - Off the shelf Linux API with simple publish/subscribe
     - Off the shelf schematics
-- Traditional Linux real-time control
-    - microcontroller, often more than one
-    - custom hardware required
-    - custom uC software required
-    - custom Linux interface required
-    - custom Linux API required

 ### How